sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-3/Hetrogenous-Data-Structures-in-C.md

 };
 ```

 The `c, i` and `v` fields all have an offset of 0.
-The entire union object would take up the size of the largest field type, in this case it would be 8 bytes - the size of a double.
+The entire union object would take up the size of the largest field type, in this case it would be 8 bytes - the size of the double `v`.

 Unions can lead to weird bugs but can be useful in special cases - like when we know two fields of a struct are going to be mutually exclusive.
 Which will enable us to save space in the long run.